input-output-hk/haskell.nix/docs/dev/nixpkgs-pin.md

 although, although things might not work for them if their Nixpkgs version is too different.

-We aim to keep this pin somewhere on the channel of the **NixOS latest stable release**.
-That is currently 19.03.
-So:
+We aim to keep this pin somewhere on a channel of the **Nixpkgs latest stable release**.
+That is currently 19.09.

+We also execute tests on MacOS (darwin).
+The darwin channel is usually behind the NixOS channel.
+So we choose the `nixpkgs-19.09-darwin`
+channel:

 ```
-nix-prefetch-git https://github.com/NixOS/nixpkgs-channels refs/heads/nixos-19.03
+nix-prefetch-git https://github.com/NixOS/nixpkgs-channels refs/heads/nixpkgs-19.09-darwin
 ```

 Keep the URL in `github.json` pointing at